 Once you have contacted us about the handling of your transaction, gather the items you intend to sell to determine the number, size and shape of the shipping containers you will need.

 Estimate the value of the stamps for insurance purposes, if possible.
 This should represent full value.
 If you are uncertain about the value, call us for advice.
 Apfelbaum carries private insurance for incoming collections.
 Call us at 800-523-4648 to arrange shipping details.

 Leave the stamps in the albums or whatever containers they are in; whatever savings might be made in space will be offset by potential damage or by breaking up the order of the collection.
 Prepare a packing slip with a list of the items enclosed.
-Also include your name and address.
+Also include your name, address, phone numer & email address.

-Packing - The ideal container is a sturdy corrugated 1.5 cubic foot carton that can hold several stamp albums yet is small enough to be easily managed.
-These cartons may be purchased from moving companies or those who specialize in packing materials for mailing.
+The ideal container is a sturdy corrugated 1.5 cubic foot carton that can hold several stamp albums yet is small enough to be easily managed.
+These cartons may be purchased from moving companies, any home improvement store or those who specialize in packing materials for mailing.

 Stamps in stock books should be packed tightly and upright so they will not be jarred loose in shipment The carton should be marked ‘THIS SIDE UP”.

 Cartons should be packed firmly, but not to the point of bursting.
 Any empty space must be filled, ideally with crumpled newspaper.
-Seal the cartons with packing tape and attach shipping labels that have been neatly addressed.
+Please avoid using any styrofoam filler as it offers little support and creates a great deal of clean up.
+Seal the cartons thoroughly with packing tape and attach shipping labels that have been neatly addressed.

 Please allow enough time for a thorough evaluation.
 After your shipment has been insured, sent and reached us, we will acknowledge its arrival with a letter mailed to you on the same day of receipt.